EleutherAI/website/content-blog/mad_research_update.md

 Among online scores, the highest average AUROC (0.87) when scores were aggregated across layers was acheived by using the mahalanobis score with activation features.
 Among offline scores, the highest average AUROC (0.94) was achieved by using the quantum entropy score together with activation features.

-Averages mask substantical structure in scores:
+Averages mask substantial structure in scores:
  - All methods struggled to consistently distinguish Alice from Bob on the `sciq` and `sentiment` datasets
  - Activation based methods performed well on all datasets except `nli`
  - Where activation based methods performed well, they typically performed *very* well.
-Activations - quantum entropy achieved an AUROC of ~1 on the remaining datasets, while the lowest AUROC for activations-Mahalanobis distance on the remaining datasets distance was 0.988 on `hemispshere`
+Activations-quantum entropy achieved an AUROC of ~1 on the remaining datasets, while the lowest AUROC for activations-Mahalanobis distance on the remaining datasets distance was 0.988 on `hemispshere`
  - Attribution based methods typically achieved AUROC of around 0.9 on "easy" datasets, but performed notably better than activation based methods on `nli`
  - Probe-shift based methods were particularly insensitive to the choice of layer